Discover more from Visual Storytelling Newsletter

 The house door kept opening as if it was a “time tunnel” with people I used to know ages ago coming out of the woodwork to pay their respects.

-Unlike those static AI-enhanced photo apps that magically show you how you or your friends would look like older - IRL the experience is much richer.
+Unlike those static AI-enhanced photo apps that magically show you how you or your friends would look older - IRL the experience is much richer.

 True, those people all look much older now but I could share past stories and discover many blind spots that truly surprised me.